TaskaRaine/Ancient-Tools/README.md

 [Version 1.0.0](https://github.com/TaskaRaine/Ancient-Tools/releases/download/1.0.0/AncientTools_V1.0.0.zip)

 ### Change Log
+#### Version 1.5.12
+Updated Ancient Tools for Vintage Story 1.19.0+ compatibility.
+NOTE: Many tweaks still need to be made so that certain things match up more nicely with the new vanilla first person mode

+Fixed several minor mistakes in lang files.

+Recipe disables for vanilla support beam and debarked logs will no longer run when InDappledGroves is installed to avoid throwing a debug log warning.

+Fixed an issue that prevented carts from being repaired.

+Fixed an issue that interfered with other mods attempting to use interactions with the saw.

+Removed brain drops from gazelle calves

+#### Version 1.5.11
+Fixed a spelling mistake within the sulfur patch which caused clients to crash when grinding sulfur with a mortar and pestle.
+Thanks to Iphour for the report!

+Potentially fixed a crash that would occurr intermittently whenever the mortar tried to grab a texture from the item a grindable would grind into. groundItemstack was not being properly set on the clientside.
+Again, thank you Iphour for the report!

+Apparently grindable meshes in the mortar were not being properly synced between clients.
+Thing should now look proper to everyone.

+Added a dependsOn property to pantherinae brain patches.
+They were attempting to patch even when the pantherinae mod was not installed.

 #### Version 1.5.10
 Wedges can now be smithed on an anvil.
 This should allow them to be made from end-game materials.
 Thanks for the report, Alatyr!